aishnair22/but-first-coffee/README.md

 * Graph re-renders with new data for each drink

 ### Code for Graph Re-render
 I added a click event listener to each of the drink images.
-Depending on the alt attribute on the image that was clicked, I reassigned the drink variable to evaluated event.target.alt, which corresponds to the correct drink object that had been defined earlier in the file.
-I then reassign the chart data and labels, and call the update method that is part of the Chart.js API.
+Depending on the alt attribute of the image that was clicked, I reassigned the drink variable to the evaluated event.target.alt, which corresponded to the correct drink object that had been defined earlier in the file.
+I then reassigned the chart data and labels, and called the update method that is part of the Chart.js API.

 <pre><code>
     document.addEventListener('click', (event) => {